-The purpose of the interdisciplinary minor in sustainability is to provide an academic space where students and faculty can focus their intellectual inquiry on issues and problems related to global and place-based sustainability.
-"Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs " (WCED, known as the Bruntland Commission).
+The purpose of the interdisciplinary minor in sustainability is to provide an opportunity for students and faculty to focus their intellectual inquiry on issues and problems related to global and local sustainability.
 This minor is designed to complement a student's major degree discipline as it integrates across disciplines, emphasizes interconnections between society and the environment, and builds a community of faculty and students committed to seeking sustainable solutions to some of the world's most pressing problems.
+We define "Sustainable development [as] development that meets the needs of the present without compromising the ability of future generations to meet their own needs" (WCED 1983, called the Brundtland Commission).

-Students complete an introductory course, one course in each of four spheres, and a final culminating sustainability project.
-Courses on ethics, culture, religion, and human behavior (the social sphere) are drawn from the social sciences and humanities.
-They will look at how human behavior and relations, ethical and theological values, and societal organization function as related to increasing sustainability.
-Courses on business, economics, and policy (the economic sphere) look at the business, economics, and policies that lead to sustainable development.
-They deal with sustainable business practices and governance systems that lead to sustainable societies.
-Courses on environmental resources (the environmental sphere) focus on sustainable natural resource use and management.
-They look at environmental issues and problems and strive to find solutions to our need to use resources today while also conserving resources for future generations.
-Applications courses (production, systems, and the built environment) look at ways human and mechanical systems of everyday life can be designed to reduce resource consumption and environmental damage.
+Students complete an introductory course, one course in each of four components, and a final culminating sustainability project.
+Courses in the social sphere will look at how human behavior and relations, ethical and theological values, and societal organization function as related to increasing sustainability.
+Courses in the economic sphere deal with sustainable business practices and governance systems that lead to sustainable societies.
+Courses in the environmental sphere analyze environmental issues and seek solutions to today's resource needs while also conserving for future generations.
+Applications courses focus on ways human and mechanical systems of everyday life can be designed to reduce resource consumption and environmental damage.
 They ask the question: How can we build a more sustainable community through reducing use of resources, recycling materials, conserving energy, and being innovative?